Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

     var maxValue: Int = if (a > b) {
                             println("a is greater")
-                            a // Last statement will be executed if we are having multiple lines of Code.
+                            a // TODO - Last statement will be executed if we are having multiple lines of Code.
                         } else {
                             println("b is greater")
                             b